United States Army Alaska: Post World War II: USARAL

 The Alaskan Command (ALCOM) was created in January 1947.
 As the first Unified Command under the Department of Defense, ALCOM was headquartered at Elmendorf Air Force Base near Anchorage where it controlled all military forces in Alaska.

 The Alaskan Department changed its name again in 1947.
 The new name for the headquarters for all Army personnel in Alaska became U.S. Army Alaska, or USARAL.
 Military missions assigned to USARAL included ground and air defense of Alaska, with priority to the Anchorage and Fairbanks areas; development of cold-weather and mountain-warfare doctrines; conducting a cold-weather and mountain school at Fort Greely; providing logistical support to Air Force and Navy elements in Alaska; conducting National Guard and U.S. Army Reserve training; supervising Reserve Officer Training Corps activities; and, providing internal security, including plans for recovery from nuclear attack.
+In 1960 USARAL activated the Alaska Support Command at Fort Richardson to control all army supply and maintenance there and at Wildwood Station and the Port of Whittier.
 By 1959, several Nike Hercules missile battalions were activated in the Anchorage and Fairbanks areas which operated under the last unit inactivated in 1979.

 The Army established the Yukon Command at Ladd Air Force Base as a component of the U.S. Army Alaska (USARAL) with the mission of point defense of U.S. military installations north of the Alaska Range.
 Consequently, infantry and anti-aircraft units comprised most of the Army presence at Ladd AFB during the 1950s.
 Elements of the 4th Regimental Combat Team arrived at Ladd AFB in 1950, and the 1st Battle Group, 9th "Manchu" Infantry Regiment took its place in 1956.
 At some time by December 1957, the 1st Battle Group, 9th "Manchu" Infantry was split between Ladd AFB and Eielson AFB, with the headquarters being at Eielson AFB and some of the line companies (C Company, for one) remaining at Ladd AFB.
 That configuration remained until at least December 1959.
 The 4th AAA Group was stationed at Ladd until 1958.
 In 1959, a NIKE battalion equipped with nuclear-capable Nike Hercules surface-to-air missiles (SAMs) took over the interior defense mission.